aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ibaseportionformateffectivedata/fontheight/_index.md

 ## IBasePortionFormatEffectiveData.FontHeight property

-Returns the font height of a portion.
+Returns the font height of the text portion, in points.
 Read-only Single.

 ```csharp
 public float FontHeight { get; }